 Families going through a divorce often hear about “family court” and that they may need to go before a “family court judge,” but don’t know what to expect.
 Does everyone have to appear, even the children?
 How often do you need to appear?
 What is family court like, in Sonoma County and in other parts of California?
-A skilled California family law attorney can help prepare you if you ever need to appear in family court.
+A skilled Family Law Practice Overview can help prepare you if you ever need to appear in family court.

 How Often Do I Need to Appear in Family Court?